svenarnold/SSLMonitor/README.md

 was developed using Grails 2.2 and Java 7 but should work with earlier versions of both Grails and JDK also.

 Make sure to setup credentials in BootStrap.groovy.

+HTML documentation can be created by running "grails doc".

 ## Acknowledgments